curioushuman/poke-k8s/README.md

   - Configuration defined declaratively
   - Install/update managed by ArgoCD

-## Organisation of charts/manifests

-### core

-i.e. what we're here to work on, the project itself.

-### git-ops

-This is where we keep our Argo configuration i.e. projects, apps, etc.

-### infra

-Everything else that is required:

-- To get the project FROM development TO production
-- AND keep it there

-Examples include:

-- The full Argo suite; CD, Events, Workflows
-- Ingress configuration
-- Prometheus & Grafana

 ## Why Helm AND Kustomize?

 After much research (I wish I'd saved some bookmarks), I've found (as usual) there are many strong opinions touting one over the other, but also more than a few promoting the value of using both.
 They are both wonderful tools that have a place; sometimes one outdoes the other for particular scenarios so why not employ them for that purpose.